nouhy01/CWH-UCLA-Project/README.md

 Stormwater Potential: Rank campuses where "high impermeability + high infiltration potential" intersect to maximize stormwater capture.
+Plots: Plots can be run without downloading any data; the code utilizes and pulls from the GitHub repository directly.

 Software & Package Requirements
 To run the analysis scripts in this repository, you will need Python 3.x and the following libraries:

-Data Analysis: pandas, numpy, seaborn, matplotlib
+Data Analysis: pandas, geopandas, numpy, seaborn, matplotlib

 Statistical Modeling: scikit-learn (for Random Forest scoring algorithms)